cpske/ISP/assignment/week3/ku-polls.md

 ## This week's assignment

 1. Create a public repository named `ku-polls` in **your own** Github account.
-2. Add a README.md that briefly describes that the repository is for and contains links to your product docs.
+2. Add a **README.md** that briefly describes that the project and contains links to your product docs.
 3. Add a `.gitignore`.
 During repo creation you can select Github's `.gitignore` for Python projects, then customize it such as ignoring IDE files and (later) virtual environments.
-4. Add a Wiki to your repository.
+4. Add a **Wiki** to your repository.
+The wiki is for your project documents.
 The Wiki should contain these 3 files:
    * Home - default landing page.
 It contains a description and links to other pages.
    * Vision Statement - vision of the product (be realistic).
 You can borrow material from the class Vision Statement.
 A rare instance where copying is allowed.
    * Requirements - a specification of the initial requirements.
 5. When you are done, schedule an online review with a TA or instructor.
+   * Use Google sheet to schedule a time, or contact the TA by other means.

-   * TA is not your personal editor.
+**TA is not your personal editor**.
 You should check your files for correctness first.
-   * Use Google sheet to schedule a time, or contact the TA by other means.

 ### Details